-Apparently, humans are hard-wired to be social
+Humans are hard-wired to be social

 In a study conducted by British anthropologist Robin Dunbar, he applied the logic of primate cliques to humans, stating that primates exhibit tight-knit social groups of varying sizes as a means of socializing.
 They aren’t randomized, however, but rather are associated with the size of the neocortex region of the brain; the larger the neocortex region, the larger the social group.

-The chemistry behind face to face interaction
+The chemistry behind face-to-face interaction

-Here’s what happens when we experience physical interaction:
+Here’s what happens when we experience physical interaction.

-When we interact with someone face to face, our body senses their presence through vibrations, which are picked up by pacinian corpuscles — the largest mechanoreceptors present in humans that sense pressure and vibrations to let us know of physical contact.
+When we interact with someone face to face, our body senses their presence through vibrations, which are picked up by Pacinian corpuscles — the largest mechanoreceptors present in humans that sense pressure and vibrations to let us know of physical contact.

 So while social media may be beneficial for facilitating a community, it lacks the effects of real face-to-face physical communication, which triggers a whole different cascade of chemical release in the body.

 Gratitude is one of the easiest ways to appreciate what life has to offer you.
 Not only does it make you feel more connected to yourself, but it also helps you connect to others.
 It improves the empathy we feel towards others and the situations they are going through.

-Altruism: helping others helps ourselves
+3. Altruism: helping others is helping ourselves

 As you can see, being socially connected is important to our health.
-Not just physically, but spiritually, mentally, and emotionally.
-So next time you have a jam packed week between family, work, and any other obligations, make sure you carve out some time to spend with others — it may be more beneficial for your health in the long run.
+Not just physically but spiritually, mentally, and emotionally.
+So next time you have a jam-packed week between family, work, and any other obligations, make sure you carve out some time to spend with others.
+It may be more beneficial for your health in the long run.